olcf-tutorials/simple_HIP_examples/vector_addition/README.md

 ## hipifying the Code

-To translate the code from CUDA to HIP, you can use the `hipify` translation tool:
+To translate the code from CUDA to HIP, you can use the `hipify-perl` translation tool:

 > NOTE: There are 2 versions of the `hipify` tool; a perl-based version and a clang-based version.
-For this tutorial we used the perl-based version only since the clang-based version gave the same results.
-For more information on the difference between the 2 versions, please see the <a href="https://www.exascaleproject.org/wp-content/uploads/2017/05/ORNL_HIP_webinar_20190606_final.pdf">slides</a> and <a href="https://youtu.be/3ZXbRJVvgJs">recording</a> from a recent webinar delivered by AMD.
+For this tutorial we used the perl-based version only.
+For more information on the difference between the 2 versions, please see the <a href="https://www.exascaleproject.org/wp-content/uploads/2017/05/ORNL_HIP_webinar_20190606_final.pdf">slides</a> and <a href="https://youtu.be/3ZXbRJVvgJs">recording</a> from a webinar delivered by AMD.

 ```c
 $ hipify-perl vector_addition.cu > vector_addition.cpp